-Toggle Bit I on I/O_6 indicates whether an Embedded Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
-Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE pulse in the command sequence (prior to the program or erase operation) and sequence (prior to the program or erase operation), and during the sector erase time-out.
+Toggle Bit I on I/O6 indicates whether an Embedded Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
+Toggle Bit I may be read at any address, and is valid after the rising edge of the final \overline{WE} pulse in the command sequence (prior to the program or erase operation), and during the sector erase time-out.

 During an Embedded Program or Erase algorithm operation, successive read cycles to any address cause I/O_6 to toggle.
 (The system may use either \overline{OE} or \overline{CE} to control the read cycles.)
 When the operation is complete, I/O_6 stops toggling.